-TGKVF’s health program is all about connecting communities to healthy recreation and expanding locally-grown healthy foods.
+TGKVF’s health program seeks to connect communities to healthy recreation and expanding locally-grown healthy foods.
 One health initiative is called Local Foods Value Chain, which brings locally-grown produce and herbs into the kitchens of the Charleston Area Medical Center.
-Other health grants go to expanding public green space and promoting preventative, behavioral, and dental healthcare in underserved communities.
+Other health grants support expanding public green space and promoting preventative, behavioral, and dental healthcare in underserved communities.

-Meanwhile, responsive grants are made to basic needs and arts and culture projects in the valley.
-Basic needs grants typically go towards food, shelter and clothing--particularly to organizations that show potential for expanding their impact and take a long-term view.
+It makes responsive grants to support basic needs and arts and culture projects in the valley.
+Basic needs grants typically support food, shelter, and clothing--particularly to organizations that show potential for expanding their impact and take a long-term view.
 Arts and culture grants are awarded to groups that increase opportunities for marginalized communities to participate in the arts.
-The foundation likes to see partnerships among the nonprofit, public and private sectors here too.
+The foundation seeks partnerships among the nonprofit, public, and private sectors here too.

-The foundation encourages grantseekers to contact the program officer that best fits their project, as indicated below.
+The foundation encourages grant seekers to contact the program officer that best fits their project, as indicated below.
 It uses an online application system and accepts unsolicited applications from qualified nonprofits.
-There are generally three or four application cycles per year, and the deadlines are nicely laid out on the foundation’s Timeline page.
+There are generally three or four application cycles per year, and the deadlines are nicely laid out on the foundation’s grant process page.